Vinícius Júnior: Style of play

 During the 2021–22 season, Vinícius had a breakthrough season with Real Madrid, and his goal scoring and assist output increased dramatically, enabling him to form an effective offensive partnership from the left wing with striker Karim Benzema.
-Regarding his change in form, Vinícus commented in December 2021: "I think I've improved in many things, but above all in my calmness in my play, I'm doing things with more tranquillity and more quality too."
+Regarding his change in form, Vinícius commented in December 2021: "I think I've improved in many things, but above all in my calmness in my play, I'm doing things with more tranquillity and more quality too."
 The club's manager Carlo Ancelotti also praised him for his defensive work-rate and positioning, in addition to his creative abilities and talent, noting that he was able to improve upon his tactical knowledge and physical condition throughout the course of the season, as well as his finishing.
 His performances led the Spanish press to compare him to compatriot Neymar.
 Following his goal in Real Madrid's victory in the 2022 Champions League final, Neymar himself described Vinícius as "the best player in the world."
 Later that month, Ed McCambridge of FourFourTwo ranked Vinícius as the second–best left winger in the world.
 Vinícius was also used in a free role as a left-sided forward or striker in a 4–3–1–2 formation during the 2023–24 season by manager Carlo Ancelotti; in this position, although he operated in more central areas, he was still given the freedom to move out wide or switch positions and link-up with Rodrygo on the other side of the pitch.

+Criticisms

 During his spell at Real Madrid, Vinícius has been criticized for his perceived lack of discipline and sportsmanship on the field.
 His behavior has resulted in him often receiving bookings for verbal dissent to referees and physical confrontations with opposing players.
-Following an incident in March 2024 in which he pushed RB Leipzig player Willi Orbán in the neck, Vinícius was criticized by former Real Madrid player Predrag Mijatović, who said that if Vinícius does not "calm down", he "will never become a legendary player, regardless of the good he does in terms of football."
+Following an incident in March 2024, in which he pushed RB Leipzig player Willi Orbán in the neck, Vinícius was criticized by former Real Madrid player Predrag Mijatović, who said that if Vinícius does not "calm down", he "will never become a legendary player, regardless of the good he does in terms of football".
 Vinícius has also been criticized for his provocative behavior and celebrations, with former Brazil coach Vanderlei Luxemburgo claiming that Vinícius provokes a lot of the treatment he receives on the field.
-Real Madrid head coach Carlo Ancelotti admitted in March 2024 that Vinícius should "control himself a little better", with reports from SPORT claiming that Real Madrid believed Vinícius to be hurting the club's image.
+Real Madrid head coach Carlo Ancelotti admitted in March 2024 that Vinícius should "control himself a little better", with reports from SPORT claiming that Real Madrid believed that Vinícius was hurting the club's image.